microsoft/vscode-wiki/[WIP]-Code-Editor-Design-Doc.md

 ```
 |-- editor
 |	|-- browser				// source code that requires the browser APIs like access to the DOM
-|	|-- common				// the core part of the editor, source code that only requires basic JavaScript APIs and run in all the other target environments
+|	|-- common				// the core part of the editor, source code that only requires basic JavaScript APIs and runs in all the other target environments
 |	|-- contrib				// first class *extensions* of the editor
 |	|-- electron-browser 	// source code that requires the Electron renderer-process APIs
 |	|-- node				// source code that requires nodejs APIs